clk-project/clk/README.md

 bashrc file.

 ## Using the `clk` executable
 `clk` is very practical to play with `click-project` before starting a real command line application.
 You can also (I do) simply use `clk` tool to automate your task if you don't mind starting all your calls with `clk`.
+Everything that is said about `clk` will be also true for a command line application based on `click-project`.
 ### A quick glance at the available commands

 Just run `clk` to see all the available commands.
 Those allow configuring